sensu/sensu-docs/content/sensu-go/5.16/guides/reduce-alert-fatigue.md

 #### Assign the event filter to a handler

-Just like with the [interactively created event filter][4], you'll assign the filter to a handler.
+Just like with the [interactively created event filter][4], you'll introduce the filter into your Sensu workflow by configuring a handler to use it.
 Here's an example:

 {{< highlight yaml >}}